LIGHT & SOUND, COLOUR & MUSIC

 THREE CENTURIES OF COLOR SCALESimage by Fred Collopy (www.rhythmiclight.com)

 NEIL HARBISSON: “I LISTEN TO COLOR”An interview for BBC and a TEDTALKS presentation by Neil Harbisson, born with achromatism (he does not see color), about how the implementation of technology can make him experience color through sound.
 He colors the C Major scale (starting in his interview with Red = F) as follows:

 I personally find the tone-colour relationship as described by Nick Anthony Fiorenza, Clay Taylor or Richard Merrick as most likely to be accurate, there is mathematical and scientific reasoning that validates it.
 This is how nature seems to work and thus the most natural implementation.For tone-color combinations in various articles on Roel’s World I have used the tone-colour relationship as provided by Nick Anthony Fiorenza.
-Below you can find a table with the tones and colors (with Hex color code) related to the 12-Tone musical scale.

 This does not mean that if you have come to a different tone-colour combination that you are ‘wrong’!In fact, the “highlighted” concepts by Clay Taylor and Richard Merrick for example are equally well created.